Congenital toxoplasmosis is a group of symptoms that occur when an unborn baby (fetus) is infected with the parasite Toxoplasma gondii.

 Pyrimethamine and sulfadiazine can treat fetal infection (diagnosed during the pregnancy).

-Treatment of infants with congenital toxoplasmosis typically includes pyrimethamine, sulfadiazine, and leucovorin for one year.
+Treatment of infants with congenital toxoplasmosis most often includes pyrimethamine, sulfadiazine, and leucovorin for one year.
 Infants are also sometimes given steroids if their vision is threatened or if the protein level in the spinal fluid is high.

-The outcome depends on the severity of the congenital toxoplasmosis.
+The outcome depends on the extent of the condition.

-Prospective or expectant mothers can be tested to find out if they are at risk for toxoplasmosis.
+Women who are pregnant or planning to become pregnant can be tested to find out if they are at risk for the infection.

-Pregnant women who have cats as house pets may be at increased risk of developing toxoplasmosis.
-They should avoid contact with any materials that are potentially infected with cat feces, or that could be contaminated by insects exposed to cat feces (cockroaches, flies, etc.).
+Pregnant women who have cats as house pets may be at higher risk.
+They should avoid contact with cat feces, or things that could be contaminated by insects exposed to cat feces (cockroaches, flies, etc.).

-Cook meat until it is well done, and wash your hands after handling raw meat.
+Also, cook meat until it is well done, and wash your hands after handling raw meat to avoid getting the parasite.

 Petersen E. Toxoplasmosis.
 Semin Fetal Neonatal Med.
 2007 Jun;12(3):214-23.